 Green Energy Home • 4 Things You Need to Know

 For instance, try to keep windows away from direct sunlight if you want it cooler in the summer.
 However, this also depends on your geographical location.
-Do your research and make use of the sun for a more green energy efficient home.
+Do your research and make use of the sun for a greener energy-efficient home.

 Seal the Openings